skvadrik/re2c/src/examples/example_07.rst

   Besides, a real-world lexer would rather recognize ill-formed lexemes (e.g. overflowed integer literals), report them and resume lexing.

+* We don't use re2c in cases when hand-written parser looks simpler: when parsing octal and decimal literals (though re2c-based parser would do exactly the same, without the slightest overhead).
+  However, hexadecimal literals still require some lexing, which looks better with re2c.
+  Again, it's only a matter of taste: re2c-based implementation adds no overhead.
+  Look at the generated code to make sure.

 * The main lexer and string lexer both use ``re2c:yyfill:enable = 1;``, other lexers use ``re2c:yyfill:enable = 0;``.
   This is very important: both main lexer and string lexer advance input position to new (yet unseen) input characters, so they must check for the end of input and call ``YYFILL``.
 In conrast, other lexers only parse lexemes that